John Kinsella (poet): Poetry and novels

 Kinsella's 2010 book, Activist Poetics: Anarchy in the Avon Valley, was published by Liverpool University Press and was edited by Niall Lucy.

-Work as an editor and critic
+Editor and critic

-Kinsella is a founding editor of the literary journal Salt, and was international editor of The Kenyon Review.
+Kinsella was a founding editor of the literary journal Salt: An International Journal of Poetry and Poetics in 1990, which was published until around 2003, and became the foundation of Salt Publishing in 1999.

+He was international editor of The Kenyon Review, an American journal.
 He co-edited a special issue on Australian poetry for the American journal Poetry and various other issues of international journals.
 He was a poetry critic for The Observer and is an editorial consultant for Westerly.

+He was Cambridge correspondent for the Australian literary magazine Overland, and co-editor of the British literary journal Stand.

-He is editor of the Penguin Anthology of Australian Poetry (2008), and co-editor with Tracy Ryan of the Fremantle Press Anthology of Western Australian Poetry (2017).
+He edited the Penguin Anthology of Australian Poetry (2008), and co-edited, with Tracy Ryan, Fremantle Press Anthology of Western Australian Poetry (2017).